 The past three and a half years have been filled with waiting in the unknown.
 Waiting is never easy, but when the ending is undefined, it can become even more challenging to endure.
 “How long Oh Lord” had been my cry for years regarding the sale of our house.

 Our friends and family immediately surrounded us with prayers and job leads.
-I can’t explain the feeling that carried me through those early weeks except to a calmness was present even through the tears.
+I can’t explain the feeling that carried me through those early weeks except for a calmness that was present even through the tears.
 We knew a job would come, that was never in question.

 Each week brought a different location to consider.
 Work trips for me and Interviews for Ordell, in separate states, overlapped.
 Friends stepped in to keep our boy’s lives as consistent as possible for as long as possible.